 Apart from that, Christmas traditions in Iceland have a lot to do with baking cookies and candies and drinking all sorts of tasty hot beverages.
 Among the most famous ones are: Lagkaka, Vínarterta, and Brúnkaka.

 You will often find that families bake an abundance of cookies to treat work colleagues, fellow kids at school, and (of course) friends and family.

 Listen, if you are ever in Iceland during Christmas, not going to a Christmas market might be a crime.
 Here you will find a cornucopia of gifts, trinkets, and knitted sweaters.
 As we know, Christmas in Iceland has food and treats that are out of this world, and you can find plenty of that in the stalls.
 Some stalls will even be open half of the day on Iceland Christmas Eve.
 The Reykjavík Christmas markets are held in various places around the city, so it will be hard to miss any of them.

 You will find Christmas markets in most of the larger towns and some farms in Iceland, so don’t be sad if you can’t attend the Reykjavík Christmas markets.
 Having your own car and going to the town or farm of your choice in December is always preferred over not having the option.
-See which rental car fits you the best when driving through this winter wonderland and start off your magical Christmas in Iceland the right way!
+Hire your vehicle at the best car rental in Iceland (yes, that's us!) and come drive through this winter wonderland to start off your magical Christmas in Iceland the right way!